Wondering what the essentials of KYC are? Here’s an exhaustive guide to Know Your Customers that you shouldn’t miss.

 - Monitoring of Transactions

 Customer Acceptance Policy

-CAP or customer acceptance policy directs all financial institutions to accept customers and begin a relationship after their identity has been verified after proper diligence.
+CAP or customer acceptance policy directs all financial institutions to accept customers and begin a relationship after verifying their identity after proper diligence.

 According to CAP, a customer can open a new account and initiate transactions only after proper verification, without discrepancies in the customer’s documents & information.